2000 Rio de Janeiro motorcycle Grand Prix

 The 2000 Rio de Janeiro motorcycle Grand Prix was the fourteenth round of the 2000 Grand Prix motorcycle racing season.
 It took place on 7 October 2000 at the Autódromo Internacional Nelson Piquet.

-Kenny Roberts Jr sealed the world title at this race by finishing in 6th place and Suzuki's last world title until 20 years later with Joan Mir.
+Kenny Roberts Jr sealed the world title at this race by finishing in 6th place.

+Suzuki's last world championship until the 2020 season with Joan Mir.